 Arthritis is an extremely common—and often quite painful—health condition.
 According to the Arthritis Foundation, it is the leading cause of disability in the United States.
 While there are a variety of treatment methods, it’s also smart to be proactive and try to avoid anything that might aggravate your arthritis symptoms or cause increased joint pain.
+Here's everything you need to know about the worst habit for arthritis pain—and other habits that are a close second.

 The Worst Habit for Arthritis Pain